 It’s always worth asking if a place does student discount, regardless of how small or remote the place is.
 If you don’t ask, you don’t get.

-Unidays is a brilliant, free app/website for students to get discounts at a huge range of high-street brands such as ASOS, Ray-ban and Nike.
-Please note, you must attend or be registered with a university to join unidays, it will ask you to sign into your university email to open an account.
+Unidays is a brilliant, free app/website for students to get discounts at a huge range of high-street brands such as ASOS, Ray-ban, and Nike.
+Please note, you must attend or be registered with a university to join my unidays, it will ask you to sign in to your university email to open an account.
+Link here

-UCAS cards are discount cards for students to get huge savings off a range of products and activities from ODEON tickets to Microsoft programmes and National Rail.
+UCAS cards are discount cards for students to get huge savings off a range of products and activities from ODEON tickets to Microsoft programs and National Rail.
 The card costs £12 a year; sometimes student unions have offers on for cheaper cards.
+Link here